-- To coordinate the implementation of a dog mediated rabies control strategy, it is important to establish: - A work plan, the timelines and the budget of the official control program. - For monitoring the implementation of the workplan, indicators should be
+To coordinate the implementation of a dog mediated rabies control strategy, it is important to establish a work plan, the timelines, and the budget of the official control programme.
+For monitoring the implementation of the workplan, indicators should be selected related to the most important areas and steps where improvements in the programme are needed to decrease incidence of cases in dogs and humans.

-- selected related to the most important areas and steps where improvements in the programme are needed to decrease incidence of cases in dogs and humans. - Also a major pillar of a successful strategy to eliminate human rabies is vaccination of dogs.
-Vaccination planning should be thoroughly described in a rabies control program. - Other technical elements should be also defined such as frequency of vaccination campaigns, geospatial and temporal distribution of the campaigns, an estimation of the number of dogs to be vaccinated per population per campaign by regions, etc. It should also mention the planning for emergency vaccination and the methods used for estimating vaccination coverage and monitoring. - Aspects related to the epidemiology of the disease, such as risk factors, spatial distribution, species involved, as well as socio-economic and cultural factors, must be considered. - Surveillance is another essential component of a Rabies control program.
-Besides establishing countries rabies epidemiological profile, the competent authorities should coordinate actions to collect, dispatch samples, perform the diagnosis and share data.
-Procedures for notification, reporting, sampling, and testing should be established. - The analysis of laboratory data provides valuable information for the competent authorities to identify areas of risk and to define priorities. - The plans should also describe the activities for dog population management and methods used for dog population estimation. - Activities such as awareness campaigns, training, and education programmes on rabies, responsible dog ownership and dog bite prevention should be integrated into the strategy. - The targeted audience should be identified and the collaboration with other Competent Authorities should be encouraged. - The programme should also cover the training for personnel involved in surveillance, dog vaccination campaigns and rabies prevention.

-B.III: Expected outcomes
+The main pillar of a successful strategy to eliminate human rabies is vaccination of dogs.
+99% of human rabies cases are transmitted by dogs.
+Vaccination planning should be thoroughly described in a rabies control programme.
+Aspects related to the epidemiology of the disease, such as risk factors, spatial distribution, species involved, as well as socioeconomic and cultural factors, must be considered.

+Surveillance is another essential component of a Rabies control program.
+Surveillance is crucial to establish countries rabies epidemiological profile.

+The competent authorities should coordinate actions to collect, dispatch samples, perform the diagnosis and share data.

+Procedures for notification, reporting, sampling, and testing should be established.

+The analysis of laboratory data provides valuable information for the competent authorities to identify areas of risk and to define priorities.
+All aspects on surveillance should be detailed on the control programmes.

+Other technical elements should be also defined such as the legal framework to conduct the surveillance and prevention plans, the frequency of vaccination campaigns, the geospatial and temporal distribution of the campaigns, etc. It should also mention the planning for emergency vaccination and the methods used for estimating vaccination coverage and monitoring.

+The plans should also describe the activities for dog population management and methods used for dog population estimation.

-- Expected outcomes 1: Strategic plan established/strengthened on dog-mediated human rabies elimination
+Objective 1: Strategic plan established/strengthened on dog-mediated human rabies elimination